 - Adequate healthy teeth need to be present so that the other teeth provide support while the implant heals.

 In the single-stage, you will require only a single sitting to place implants and the abutment.
 Above all the primary stability which the dentist inspects after the placement of implants should be satisfactory.

 - The treatment time is almost reduced to half

 - The number of sittings is also reduced to half

 - Dental implants do not disturb the neighboring teeth.
-Unlike in conventional bridges and dentures, dental implants do not require preparation of the adjacent teeth to hold the new implant.
+Unlike in conventional bridges and dentures, dental implants don’t require preparation of the adjacent teeth to hold the new implant.

 - The components generally fix directly on to the jaw bones.
 This makes them more stable and strong and does not slip or shift inside the mouth.

 - The perfect natural look the implants give to the oral area makes the patient comfortable and confident.

 - They help restore original facial features.

 - Generally, after getting Dental Implants, meticulous oral hygiene is a necessity.

 - Take care to properly brush as well as to floss your teeth regularly.

 - Rinse your oral area with a mouthwash after brushing or flossing your teeth.

 - Visit your dentist regularly between the two stages of the operative procedure.
 After the surgery is completely over the dental visit is mandatory.
 The dentist will inform you of the frequency of your upcoming visits.